w3c/css-houdini-drafts/README.md

 });
 ```

-Declare and assign elements to animations:
+Assign elements to the animator declaratively in CSS:

 ```html
 <style>